BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 This tab will let you input an amount of time to increment all of the start and end times in your effect components by.
 This is referred to as a "time offset" in the tool, and each start and end time will be updated by that amount of time.

-This will prevent you from having to manually update all of the timing in the file, and will also preserve the timing of things like emotions, sound effects, camera angle switches etc, within a given set of effect components.
+This will prevent you from having to manually update all of the timing in the file, and will  preserve the timing of things like emotions, sound effects, camera angle switches etc, within a given set of effect components.

 Say you'd like to increment all your start and end times by half a second.
 To do so, write 0.5 in the input box in the tab.
 Make sure to leave the "Reset Start Time" box unchecked, otherwise your start times will be set to 0.5!